gabesargeant/blog/gabrielsargeant/content/posts/graph-02/index.md

 **I legit hate this project now...
 The grim death march begins.**
 Ok, so I've been hard at work putting 400K objects into DynamoDB.
 My old foe, the AWS DynamoDB Golang SDK has caused many issues.
 Most, actually all of them were my fault.
-However pointers

-Ok, so I've been hard at work putting 400K objects into DynamoDB.
-My old foe, the AWS DynamoDB Golang SDK has caused many issues.
-Most, actually all of them were my fault.
 However pointers...

 The API will be something like: **/asgs/getRegions?code&code&code etc.**